 Whipping back, I looked for more.
 It took time, perhaps another 5 km, and then I spotted another.
 Then another and another, until they were carpeting the ground.
 We’d hit Hattah-Kulkyne National Park and the blessed things were everywhere.

 To this day, I think about that sole hummock, a good 5 km from its nearest brethren.
 Was it the most southerly hummock in that region?
 If it wasn’t, then such a hummock must have existed, out there, somewhere.
 And if that is true, then it is also true of every species in the world.
 All must have one individual, at any one point in time, that is the most far flung member of its species.
 One intrepid individual pushing the limits of the species’ range.
 What drives these boundaries?
 What holds them in place?
 Is it thermal tolerances, or geological affinities, perhaps a deep-seated fear of frosts or some mutualist that a species just can’t do without?

-Ultimately, what I learned on those long, silent drives with my father – and all those that have followed since – is that this intrigue is never ending.
-If one ever achieved immortality, they still couldn’t solve the riddle for all species.
-What’s more, ecosystems are forever changing and species distributions along with them.
-The search for biogeographic truths is endless, and will always be so.
+Ultimately, what I learned on those long, silent drives with my father is that this intrigue is eternal.
+Australia’s biodiveristy is immense and all species respond to environmental gradients uniquely.
+And anyway, ecosystems are forever changing and species distributions along with them.
+The search for biogeographic truths is endless, and it will always be so.